Chet Gunderson opened Wire Wheel Sales & Service Company on February 23, 1919. This was the beginning of what would become today’s Gunderson.

 From our start as a wooden and wire wheel company to the leading-edge barge and railcar design and manufacturing operation we are today, Gunderson has grown immensely in the last century.
 The one thing that has never changed is our respect for people.
 The hard work and dedication from each and every employee is what made Gunderson a success in 1919 and is what continues to drive our accomplishments in today's freight transportation market.

-We had a float in the Grand Floral Parade on June 8, 2019.
-The Greenbrier Gunderson team won the "Rose Festival Court Award" for teamwork and enthusiasm.
+Greenbrier Gunderson sponsored a float in the Grand Floral Parade on June 8, 2019.
+The team won the "Rose Festival Court Award" for teamwork and enthusiasm.
+For more on the float and Rose Festival, see our story from KPTV.

 Interested in becoming part of the Gunderson family?
 Start your career today.
 Join Greenbrier Gunderson